-The astonishing speed at which agreement was reached, followed by the installation of the giga-battery and connection to a wind farm should put our politicians to shame.
+The astonishing speed at which agreement was reached, followed by the installation of the giga-battery and connection to a wind farm, should put our politicians to shame.

 Elon Musk battery connected to wind farm

-Musk’s $65 million battery is found just North of Adelaide, in Jamestown and will be connected to a 99-turbine facility run by French company Neoen in Hornsdale.
+Musk’s $65 million battery is found just north of Adelaide, in Jamestown and will be connected to a 99-turbine facility run by French company Neoen in Hornsdale.

-The array will be capable of an output of 100 megawatts (MW) of power at a time and the huge battery will be able to store 129 megawatt hours (MWh) of energy so, if used at full capacity, it would be able to provide its maximum output for more than an hour.
+The array will be capable of an output of 100 megawatts (MW) of power at a time and the huge battery will be able to store 129 megawatt hours (MWh) of energy so if used at full capacity, it would be able to provide its maximum output for more than an hour.

-It is understood that everything is in order and that SA Government and Australian Energy Market Operator engineers will be involved in the testing phase to ensure that the plant conforms to standards.
+It is understood that everything is in order and that the SA Government and Australian Energy Market Operator engineers will be involved in the testing phase to ensure that the plant conforms to standards.

 Elon Musk battery to be launched next week